Skip to content

 Signature scheme

-To spend a token locked with P2PK, the spender needs to include signatures in the spent proofs.
+To spend Proofs locked with P2PK, the spender needs to include signatures in the Proofs used as "inputs" for the spending operation.
 We use libsecp256k1's serialized 64 byte Schnorr signatures on the SHA256 hash of the message to sign.
-The message to sign is the field Proof.secret in the inputs.
-If indicated by Secret.tags.sigflag in the inputs, outputs might also require signatures on the message BlindedMessage.B_.
+The message to sign is the field Proof.secret in the inputs, unless otherwise indicated by the Secret.tags.sigflag in the inputs, as detailed below.

 An ecash spending operation like swap and melt can have multiple inputs and outputs.
 If we have more than one locked input, we either provide signatures in each input individually (for SIG_INPUTS) or only in the first input for the entire transaction (for SIG_ALL).
 The inputs are the Proofs provided in the inputs field and the outputs are the BlindedMessages in the outputs field in the request body (see PostMeltRequest in NUT-05 and PostSwapRequest in NUT-03).